dam-pav/BC-Dev-Toolset/README.md

    ```
    winget install -e --id Microsoft.VisualStudioCode
    ```

+   If you are not running Docker Desktop (or even if you are) I advise using the VS Code plugin named Docker, released by Microsoft.
 5. **BcContainerHelper**.

    None of this would be possible without the BcContainerHelper.
-Hats off.
+Hats off to Freddy.

    Run Powershell as admin, then:

    ```
-   Install-PackageProvider -Name NuGet -force
-   Install-Module BcContainerHelper -force
+   Install-Module -Name BcContainerHelper
    ```

    You can learn more at the [GitHub BcContainerHelper repository](https://github.com/microsoft/navcontainerhelper).